kansaz12345/hugo/content/posts/my-first-post.md

 Make new friends

 You are outside of your native area and into a foreign culture.
 The first and best thing you can do is make friends.
-You obviously will still miss your old friends but there is no limit to number of friends you can make.
-Living in university with students from different countries would give you opportunity to build a giant network of friends, and in future no matter wherever you travel towards for vacation, business or study, you will likely have a friend close by.
+You obviously will still miss your old friends but there is no limit to number of friends you can make. <a href="https://www.kansaz.in/study-visa/">Migrating and Living in International universities</a>  with students from different countries would give you opportunity to build a giant network of friends, and in future no matter wherever you travel towards for vacation, business or study, you will likely have a friend close by.

 Talk to others about homesickness